aws-amplify/docs/js/tutorials/building-ionic-4-apps/index.md

 ![](images/ionic-starter-app.png){: class="screencap" style="max-height:500px;"}

+**Testing on a Real Device**
+Testing on the browser is fast and practical for development, but it won't deliver the same user experience with a mobile device.
+You may like to consider testing on the simulator, or you can use [Ionic DevApp](https://ionicframework.com/docs/appflow/devapp/){: target="_new"} to test your app on an iOS or Android device.
+{: .callout .callout--info}

 Our goal is to customize the start app's tabs, so that first tab (Home Page) will be the login screen and the second tab (Todo List) will include the list of todo items.

 ## Creating Common Utilities